- One can use backorders or the order fill rate.

 Backorders or Order Fill Rate

-The majority of early work on inventory optimization and multi echelon planning that began in the late 1950s, and now drives the best of breed service parts planning software applications, was in fact designed around backorders as a service measurement.
-This is because the research was primarily paid for by the Air Force and carried out by the RAND Corporation, and the focus was squarely on solving the problem of managing military service parts networks.
+The majority of early work on inventory optimization and multi echelon planning that began in the late 1950s and now drives the best of breed service parts planning software applications was designed around backorders as a service measurement.
+This is because the research was primarily paid for by the Air Force and carried out by the RAND Corporation.
+The focus was squarely on solving the problem of managing military service parts networks.

 Therefore, it is interesting to compare and contrast two quotations from research papers that focused on minimizing backorders.
 This first is from Craig Sherbrooke and his METRIC (an acronym for Multi-echelon Technique for Recoverable Item Control) paper written in 1966.